jillesvangurp/www.jillesvangurp.com/_posts/2007-01-23-upgrading-to-wordpress-21.md

 In terms of functionality, there doesn't seem to be that many features that are vastly different.

-<strike>The editor is not working as advertised.
+~~The editor is not working as advertised.
 It isn't autosaving and the wysiwyg is missing in action.
 I actually like the current non wysiwyg version better, but still.
-I'm wondering if I did anything wrong.</strike>
+I'm wondering if I did anything wrong.~~

 **Update 2**.